Morphisms from a very general hypersurface: Introduction

 \section{Introduction}

 We work over the field $\C$ of complex numbers.

-To motivate our result, we recall that if $X$ is a smooth projective variety of general type then dominant rational maps of finite degree $X\dashrightarrow Y$ from $X$ to smooth varieties of general type, up to birational equivalence of $Y$, form a finite set.
-The proof was given by Maehara \cite{Ma} under the assumption of boundedness of pluricanocal maps of varieties of general type.
-This boundedness was proved later by Hacon and McKernan \cite{HM}.
-Also it was shown by Takayama \cite {Ta}, or by Tsuji \cite{Ts}.
+To motivate our result, we recall that if $X$ is a smooth projective variety of general type, then the set of dominant rational maps $X\dashrightarrow Y$ from $X$ to a smooth variety $Y$ of general type, up to birational equivalence of $Y$, is a finite set.
+The proof was given by Maehara \cite{Ma} under the assumption of effective birationality of pluri-canonical maps of varieties of general type.
+This effective birationality was proved later (cf.~Hacon and M\textsuperscript{c}Kernan \cite[Theorem 1.1, Corollary 1.4]{HM}, Takayama \cite {Ta}, and Tsuji \cite{Ts}).

-If we allow the codomain $Y$ to be uniruled (say rational), then the above finiteness result is not true since every variety (including this $Y$) always has a generically finite map to a projective space while the latter has self maps of unbounded degree.
-In this paper, we assume that the domain $X$ is very general (of large degree) as a hypersurface and conjecture that the codomain must be rationally connected (which is the generalization of the rationality notion in higher dimension).
+If we allow the co-domain $Y$ to be uniruled (or even rational), then the above finiteness result is not true since every variety has a generically finite map to a projective space while the latter has self maps of unbounded degrees.
+In this paper, we assume that the domain $X$ is a very general hypersurface.